-- For lots 10,000 SF in area and under, the limits shall be Side: 5 feet, Rear: 5 feet and Height: 20 feet.
-Building height shall be determined in accordance with the latest State Building Code 780 CMR - 2.
-Front setbacks of accessory buildings shall be equal to or greater than the existing principal building's front setback. - 3.
-Accessory buildings in Industrial District shall be located to the rear of the principal building.
+- 1. For lots 10,000 square feet in area and under, the limits shall be Side: 5 feet; Rear: 5 feet; and Height: 20 feet.
+Building height shall be determined in accordance with the latest State Building Code 780CMR. - 2.
+Front Setbacks of Accessory Buildings shall be equal to or greater than the existing principal building's Front Setback. - 3.
+Accessory Buildings in Industrial District shall be located to the rear of the principal building.

-4. Accessory buildings in the Business Development Overlay District shall be subject to the same setback and height requirements as for principal buildings in the district, as specified in Section 624.
+- 4. Accessory Buildings in the Business Development Overlay District shall be subject to the same Setback and Height requirements as for principal buildings in the district, as specified in Section 624. - 5.
+Maximum size of an accessory building shall be 30 by 30; or 900 SF